This has been an odd (to put it mildly) Christmas season. I haven’t done half of what I normally do and now there’s no time to catch up and do it.

 I’ve been off balance since the first of November, hanging on by the seat of my pants and just barely managing the necessities.

-Maybe last year’s pass made me soft and lazy.
-Whatever the reason I really, really, really needed to read what I wrote several years ago.
+So I really, really, really needed to read what I wrote several years ago.

 Back then there was no chance I’d produce a full-fledged, decked out spread for Christmas.
 But I’ve gotten better at it since.

 Just not this year.
 So if you are falling behind or falling down, you’re not alone!❤ Melanie

 So many ways to be reminded of how hard it is to hold on in these days and weeks around Christmas.

 If your heart is barely able to beat, the pressure to be “hap-hap-happy” can send you over the edge.

 If your home is empty of cheerful voices, the constant barrage of commercials touting family togetherness can leave you feeling oh, so lonely.